Author Archives: Daniel Page

 What is the Largest Contentful Paint?

 Officially added as a ranking factor in 2021, Largest Contentful Paint (LCP) is one of Google’s Core Web Vitals — the metrics by which the search engine measures user experience.
-In LCP’s case, it measures how fast a page loads.
-This is done by analyzing the load time of the largest piece of content on the page
+Specifically, LCP measures how fast a page loads.
+In essence, the tool analyzes the load time of the page’s largest content element.

 Content types that LCP may measure include: